 As much as London would like to call itself the city that never sleeps, unfortunately a lot of it does.
-Just when your night out is coming to an end and all you want is some greasy carb-filled goodness to line your stomach and cushion the next day’s hangover, most restaurants are getting ready to shut their doors.
+Just when your night out is coming to an end and all you want is some greasy carb-filled late night dinner to line your stomach and cushion the next day’s hangover, most restaurants are getting ready to shut their doors.
 You could always visit a well-known fast food chain to get your fill, but as the UK’s market-leading independent restaurant guide, we wouldn’t be doing our job if we didn’t present you with some classier alternatives for late night food in London.

 What: After nightfall, this London-wide chain of laid-back all-day brasseries dedicates itself to the artfully lost evening.
-The Soho branch closes for a scant two hours’ beauty sleep, meaning you can mix burgers with breakfasty treats, and cocktails with coffee, until 5am; or pop in for a hangover breakfast if you’re still wandering Soho’s street the morning after the night before.
-Late-night deliveries also available.
+The Soho branch closes for a scant four hours’ beauty sleep, meaning you can mix burgers with breakfast treats, and cocktails with coffee, until 5am (from Wednesday to Saturday); or pop in for a hangover breakfast if you’re still wandering Soho’s street the morning after the night before.
+Late-night deliveries are also available.

 Where: 60-62 Old Compton Street, W1D 4UG